 Whole Grains and Legumes at the Cottage

 For the most part, I bring the grains and lentils to the cottage in their dried state, for ease of transportation.
 Cooked grains and legumes take a lot more space, and need to be kept cool.
-This time I brought the last of the quinoa from my cupboard, a bag of stylish and new-to-me brown lentils that I found at a health food store just before we left, another of French green lentils and a storage container full of yellow split peas.
-If I don’t use them all while we’re here, there’s no spoilage and it’s no trouble to take them back home again in their compact dried state.
+This time I brought the last of the quinoa from my cupboard, a bag of stylish and new-to-me brown lentils that I found at a health food store just before I left, another of French green lentils and a storage container full of yellow split peas.
+If I don’t use them all here, there’s no spoilage and it’s no trouble to take them back home again in their compact dried state.

-Early in our stay, I cooked up the quinoa which turned out to be one cup dry and expanded to well over three cups cooked.
+Early in my stay, I cooked up the quinoa which turned out to be one cup dry and expanded to well over three cups cooked.
 I also cooked two cups of the brown lentils, yielding about five cups, not to mention stock that I saved to use for soup.

 Brown Lentil, Quinoa and Parsley Salad

 I put some of the cooked quinoa and brown lentils to use in a colourful salad with an abundance of parsley, enough to merit a mention in the title of the dish.
 Don’t be shy about using parsley as an ingredient and not just as a garnish!
 The resulting Brown Lentil, Quinoa and Parsley Salad is bright, crunchy, refreshing and wholly satisfying with the heartiness of the lentils and quinoa.

 I made up a fairly large amount of a southwest-inspired Cumin Vinaigrette, and had a bit left over for something else this week.
 This dressing is both tangy and earthy, complementing the hearty salad.